 If you have a large product collection, Shopify will allow you to export your product data in bulk as a CSV file.
 Even though WooCommerce does support bulk import VIA a CSV file, you cannot simply upload this file into WooCommerce without formatting it properly.

 Shopify utilizes a different CSV format with different headers and meta data then WooCommerce, but with the help of a program such as Excel you can re-arrange and format the data so that it is compatible with the WooCommerce import feature.
-As with any bulk import there will still be manual changes that you will need to make after the products have been imported, but it will still be significantly less work than manually adding the products from scratch.

 Enjoy your WooCommerce Shop